Property Tax Deduction: A Guide To Writing Off Real Estate Tax

-As a homeowner, paying property taxes can feel like a hefty financial burden.
-But the good news is that you do have an option to write off those tax payments when it’s time to file with the IRS.
+VICTORIA ARAJAs a homeowner, paying property taxes can feel like a hefty financial burden, but homeownership comes with tax benefits, too.
+One is the option to write off those tax payments when it’s time to file with the Internal Revenue Service (IRS).

-With the property tax deduction, you could save significant money.
-It’s important to know what and how much you can claim, how the property tax deduction compares to the standard deduction and how to actually claim the deduction come tax time.
+You can write off property taxes and potentially save a significant amount of money every year.
+It’s important to know what and how much you can claim, how the property tax deduction (also referred to as real estate tax deduction) compares to the standard deduction and how to actually claim the deduction when tax season comes around.

 Let’s take a closer look so you can decide if the property tax deduction is the best financial move for you.